 Prepare meals

 Peak Refuel and Backpackers Pantry dinner preparation is quick and straightforward.
-They have a short cooking time of 10 minutes and require less water than some other dehydrated hiking meals.
+They have a short cook time of 10 minutes and require less water than some other dehydrated hiking meals.

 Pour boiling water into the bag, mix, and cook for 10 minutes to prepare them.
 You can use the meal packaging to pack out any rubbish you’ve amassed throughout the day; there are no dishes or clean-up after you eat.